 The designated lead for the task force or consortium must complete the Initial Response Form for Consortium /Task Force (Enclosure C) to provide the primary contact for the task force or consortium, the list of participants, and an indication of the task force or consortium's planned response for each assay, along with documentation of its formation (such as a copy of the joint agreement or a written statement by all the parties that an agreement exists).
 The joint agreement to produce the data need not specify all of the terms of the final arrangement between the parties or the mechanism to resolve the terms.
-The designated lead for the task force or consortium must follow the mailing instructions in section V.D. of this Order to submit this form and accompanying information to EPA by the due date for the consortia response that is indicated on page 1 of this Order.
+The designated lead for the task force or consortium must follow the mailing instructions in Section V.D. of this Order to submit the consortium/taskforce's initial response and accompanying information to EPA by the due date for the consortia response that is indicated on page 1 of this Order.

-Once the task force or consortium submits the data and EPA has completed its initial review to accept the data in satisfaction of this Order, EPA will provide written notification to the contact for the task force or consortium that this Order has been satisfied, which in turn will close out the Orders for each of the participants.
+Once the task force or consortium submits the data and EPA has completed its initial review to accept the data in satisfaction of this Order, EPA will provide written notification to the contact for the task force or consortium that this Order has been satisfied, which in turn will close out the Orders for each of the participants in the consortium/task force.